kroki/glxoffload/README.md

   (http://www.virtualgl.org/) (to be fair it should be noted that VirtualGL has different design goals; neither Primus nor Kroki/glxoffload support connection to X server over the network).
+* Significantly faster (FPS-wise) than Primus when drawing to several windows/screens from a single thread (several calls to `glXMakeCurrent()` per frame do not cause re-init and pipeline reset).
 * Supports `glXUseXFont()` out of the box.